willturr/AutoExperiment/README.md

-# etsolver: rudimentary experimentation table minigame automation
+# AutoExperiment: Rudimentary Experimentation Table minigame automation

 Maximising Enchanting XP from the Experimentation Table is tedious enough, let alone if you have to click it yourself.